 Alternatively, an applicant business may choose to pursue an application for lending with another participating lender.
 If so, the business may use the same eligibility reference number to apply with the second lender.

-The Data Protection Notice for the scheme is available here: Data Protection Statement - Brexit Impact Loan Scheme
+The Data Protection Notice for the scheme is available here: Loan Schemes: Data Protection Statements

 The scheme is expected to remain open to new applications until end 2022.

 Scheme progress reports

 Brexit Impact Loan Scheme Quarterly Report 31 March 2022